neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

 To update the listing, run [makeArchive.sh](markArchive.sh).
 Then upload the resulting archive.zip to the [Azure Marketplace publish portal](https://partner.microsoft.com/en-us/dashboard/commercial-marketplace/overview).

 # Build VM Image
+In the bad old days, you had to build an image, extract a SAS URL and so on.
+Azure has a newer [shared image gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/shared-image-galleries) feature that we're now using instead.
+Periodically you'll want to update the listing that underlies the template.

+The image gallery currently lives in an Azure account associated with the Neo4j publisher account.
+It's not visible from our main Azure subscription.
+We'd like to fix that eventually.
+You can access the image gallery [here](https://portal.azure.com/#@neo4j.onmicrosoft.com/resource/subscriptions/b4457da9-0c4d-4b12-ab47-962f6864fa06/resourceGroups/marketplace/providers/Microsoft.Compute/galleries/marketplace/overview).

+First off, you're going to need to figure out what the latest RHEL image is.
+A command like this will list the URN:

+Now you need to make a copy of that image.

+az image copy --source-resource-group mySources-rg --source-object-name myVm \
+    --source-type vm --target-location uksouth northeurope --target-resource-group "images-repo-rg"

+az vm image list --image RedHat:RHEL:8-LVM:latest

+# Build VM Image (SAS URL)

 This describes how we build the VM that the templates use.
 Users should not need to do this.